bbc/simorgh/README.md

 ### Configuring the application to run on a local network

-If you want to host the application to be accesible through your local network follow the instructions [here](https://github.com/bbc/simorgh/blob/latest/docs/A11y-Testing-Cross-Device.md).
+If you want to host the application to be accessible through your local network, follow the instructions [here](https://github.com/bbc/simorgh/blob/latest/docs/A11y-Testing-Cross-Device.md).

 ## Production build locally